 Travel from countries not free from tapeworm (Echinococcus multilocularis)

 You need to take your dog to a vet no less than 24 hours and no more than 120 hours (5 days) before entering the UK for an approved tapeworm treatment.
 This requirement will not change after the UK leaves the EU.

 You do not need to treat your dog for tapeworm if you’re coming directly to the UK from Finland, Republic of Ireland or Malta.

 UK nationals living in the EU

-If you’re living in the EU and plan to travel with your pet using a UK-issued pet passport, you should speak to your local vet.
-They’ll be able to help you understand the effect of Brexit and ensure you’re compliant with EU Pet Travel Regulations.
+If you’re living in the EU and plan to travel with your pet using a UK-issued pet passport, you should speak to your vet.
+They’ll help you understand the effect of Brexit and ensure you’re compliant with EU Pet Travel Regulations.

 If you have a pet passport issued by an EU member state, you can use it to bring your pet to the UK.

 You can also use it to return to the EU, as long as your pet has had a successful rabies antibody blood test.
 You must make sure the blood sample is taken at least 30 days after the date of rabies vaccination.